maxkapur/maxkapur.github.io/_posts/2050-12-29-interesting-submodular.markdown

 [^zeno]: In the original Zeno walk, each $$s_i = \frac{1}{2}$$, and the (supposedly unachievable) &ldquo;goal&rdquo; is to reach the destination rather than to get as close as possible to it.

 [^whatever]: Depending on the context, it may be more appropriate to have tasks advance goals additively, but that would just be a knapsack problem.
 Here, we are interested in the more difficult case where tasks make diminishing marginal contributions against the goals.
+One way this might arise in real life is if tasks address goals in redundant ways.
+For example, against the goal &ldquo;get rid of all the junk in my house,&rdquo; the tasks &ldquo;throw away any items not used in the past six months&rdquo; and &ldquo;throw away any items that spark fewer than $$k$$ units of joy&rdquo; may each elicit a 50 percent reduction in the total junk, but doing *both* tasks won&rsquo;t necessarily remove all the junk, because there is some overlap in the junk removed by both operations.

 [^conic]: The fact that a conic combination of submodular functions is submodular isn&rsquo;t mentioned on the [Wikipedia article](https://en.wikipedia.org/wiki/Submodular_set_function), but it falls right out of the second definition.